-Sources of land pollution.
+Sources of land pollution

 Below are some sources of solid and semi-solid pollutants:

-Ashes: The residual matter that remains after solid fuels are burned.
+Ashes: The residual matter that remains after solid fuels is burned.
 When waste is burned in incinerators, two types of ashes are produced.
 Bottom ash is the debris from burnt metal and glass waste.
 Bottom ash is not bio-degradable.
 The second type of ash is called fly ash.
-This is the ash that is trapped by filters in the chimney of the incinerators.
+That is the ash that is trapped by filters in the chimney of the incinerators.
 It is known to be very toxic (poisonous).
 Every four trucks of waste burnt produce about one truck of ashes that end up in the landfill too.
-Ashes easily leak into the soil and water tables causing land and water pollution.
+Ashes easily leak into the soil and water tables, causing land and water pollution.

 Mining sources: This includes piles of coal refuse and heaps of slag and underground debris.
-Mining and forestry activities that clear the land surfaces (clearcutting) and use 'skid trails' often leave the land unrestored.
-The surface is exposed to erosion which destroys the quality of the land.
-Additionally, iron and other chemicals such as copper, mercury and lead from mining practices leach into the soil, polluting it and leaving it exposed to water bodies as well.
+Mining and forestry activities that clear the land surfaces (clearcutting) and use ‘skid trails’ often leave the land unrestored.
+The surface is exposed to erosion, which destroys the quality of the land.
+Additionally, iron and other chemicals such as copper, mercury, and lead from mining practices leach into the soil, polluting it and leaving it exposed to water bodies as well.

-Industrial sources: These include paints, chemicals, metals and aluminum, plastics and so on that are produces in the process of manufacturing goods.
+Industrial sources: These include paints, chemicals, metals and aluminum, plastics, and so on that are produces in the process of manufacturing goods.

 Garbage or waste: These include household or municipal waste such as glass, metal, cloth, plastic, wood, paper, and so on.
-Some of these can decay and others cannot.
+Some of these can decay, and others cannot.
 They are usually collected and sent to landfills where the pollution action begins.

-Construction sources: These include waste like debris, wood, metals and plastics that are produced from construction activities.
+Construction sources: These include waste like debris, wood, metals, and plastics that are produced from construction activities.